M. N. Krishnamani: Career

 He was enrolled as a lawyer in 1971, in Madras.
 He worked as a junior of Late Sri.
 M.K.
 Nambiyar and Sri.
 K.K.
 Venugopal (Sri.
-Nambiyar's son who is a doyen of the Supreme Court Bar, today) between 1971–1977.
+Nambiyar's son who is a doyen of the Supreme Court Bar, today) between 1971 and 1977.
 In 1977 he set up his practice as an independent lawyer.
-He started his practice in the Madras High Court and had wide range of work in different fields of law and was prominent as a young lawyer from 1971–1981 in Madras (now Chennai).
+He started his practice in the Madras High Court and had wide range of work in different fields of law and was prominent as a young lawyer from 1971 to 1981 in Madras (now Chennai).
 He specialised in Writ Jurisdiction and was known as : "Writ a day lawyer" since he was appearing in at least one Writ Petition a day.
 In 1981 he shifted his practice to Delhi to practice in the Supreme Court of India.
 He appeared in several important cases which were widely reported in law reports and in the Media as well.

 He has appeared in almost all the High Courts located in different States in India.
 He has appeared for Union of India, different State Governments, Statutory Authorities and Nationalized Banks before the Supreme Court of India.
 He appeared before Justice Verma Commission and Justice Jain Commission in re Rajiv Gandhi's assassination on behalf of certain leaders of the Congress Party.
 He appeared for Tamil Nadu Govt, before Justice Nag Commission and Justice Devendra Gupta Commission in connection with the Ban on LTTE.
 He was also the Senior Standing Counsel for Delhi Development Authority.
 He has been regularly appearing as Senior Advocate for the Bar Council of India before the Supreme Court of India.
 He also appeared in Ram Janma Bhoomi case in Allahabad High Court's Full Bench on behalf of the Hindus.
 It is after hearing him in Full Bench decided to take on record the ACI's report on excavations in the disputed spot which was the turning point in the case.
 He also appeared in Ram Sethu matter on behalf of the Hindus.
 It was during his arguments a turning point came in the said case also.
 The court directed the Union of India to find out whether any way to Sri Lanka could be found without breaking the Ram Sethu.
 After this a committee of experts appointed by UOI has submitted in report to the effect that the way which has to be made by breaking Ram Sethu was not in feasible one and that another route which does not interfere with the Sethu was the only feasible way.
 The matter is still pending in Supreme Court.